 The Revenue dashboard provides information on the amount of real money that is being spent in the game.

-Because this data is converted on the fly into dollars it is only a guide to the amount of revenue the game is generating.
+Total Revenue is the total amount of revenue generated each day in US dollars.
+Revenue is converted from the currency sent by the game into US dollars at the current exchange rate and the amount is prior to any deductions.
+As this data is converted into dollars on the fly, it is only a guide to the amount of revenue the game is generating.
 Revenue will generally peak at weekends and around promotions and gives a good indication of the success of a title.

-This chart shows the Average Revenue per User.
-This calculates the total daily revenue divided by all active players and gives a measure of the average contribution for all players.
+Average Revenue Per Daily Active User is calculated by taking the total daily revenue and dividing by all active players for that day.
+It gives a measure of the average contribution for all players.
 However in reality only a small proportion of players will be paying so it is generally more appropriate to focus on increasing the % Paying and the ARPPU as individual activities.

 Average Revenue per Transaction is the total revenue divided by the number of transactions on a daily basis.
 As the playing base changes and the inventory expand it is possible to increase this metric.
 By deploying starter packs and bundles of goods it is possible to increase the average transaction value by giving players offers based on the purchase of combinations of goods that fit playing styles and strategies.